Evolution Healthcare & Fitness is grateful to be able to support athletes from a variety of different sports and backgrounds.

 Ricky is a professional MMA (Mixed Martial Arts) fighter.
 He started wrestling when he was 8 and decided to start fighting when he was 19.
 As an amateur fighter he had a record of 11-0 and held 5 titles, in three different weight classes.
 Since going pro in early 2014 he has achieved a 7-0 record with four Knockouts.

 He has been able to utilize the facility at Evolution Healthcare and Fitness in preparation for his professional fights.
-Ricky is proud to be one of the sponsored athletes with Evolution and really enjoys using their Altitude Training Room.
+Ricky is proud to be one of the sponsored athletes with Evolution and really enjoys using their Altitude Training Room to enhance his aerobic fitness.
 When he is not training he loves to sit back and relax or go exploring with his miniature Australian Shepard.

 Starla grew up in the mountains of Northeastern Washington, with a love for the outdoors, she was adventurous from the start.
 Starla is strongly competitive and focused to excel in whatever it is she does.
 Becoming a professional athlete has been the greatest adventure and biggest challenge she has taken on so far.
 Over the years since discovering road cycling as a sport she has molded her life to better pursue this great adventure.
 With a strong support system and flexibility of working for herself as a graphic designer she is able to be “all in” while pursuing her passion, hoping to inspire others to pursue their own passions despite struggle and adversity.